 A purchaser may acquire a Danish company (the target company) by purchasing either the assets or the shares in the company.
 Most transactions involving Danish target companies are share transactions because the capital gain realized by the seller on the sale of shares is often tax-exempt.
 By contrast, the Danish target company is liable to tax on gains realized on the sale of the assets.
 However, a purchase of assets may still be attractive in a number of situations, such as where the target company has tax losses carried forward in the tax group that can offset the capital gains tax, or where the purchaser wishes to acquire a part of the target company’s business.

 Purchase of assets

 Even though the historical tax liabilities remain with the seller, a purchaser may still wish to carry out some due diligence before purchasing the assets.
-This could be done to reveal any non-compliance practice or procedures in relation to the assets or the nature and tax depreciation profile of the assets for the purpose of valuation, etc.
+This could be done to reveal any non-compliance practice or procedures in relation to the assets or the nature and tax depreciation profile of the assets for valuation purposes, etc.

 When selling depreciable assets, the purchaser and seller must allocate the total cash value of the transfer to each category of depreciable assets included in the sale.
 The agreed allocation serves as the basis for capital gains taxation of the seller and as the depreciation basis/acquisition price for the purchaser.

-The transfer agreement should carefully consider the purchase price allocation between the categories of assets because the depreciation profile for the various categories varies, as explained later in this chapter.
+The transfer agreement should carefully consider the purchase price allocation between the categories of assets because the depreciation profile for the various categories varies, as explained later in this report.